fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `oauth_token` (String, Sensitive) The Twitter App access token.
 - `oauth_token_secret` (String, Sensitive) The Twitter App access token secret.
 - `organization` (String)
-- `pause_after_trial` (String) Specifies whether the connector should be paused after the free trial period has ende
+- `pause_after_trial` (String) Specifies whether the connector should be paused after the free trial period has ended
 - `paused` (String) Specifies whether the connector is paused
 - `report_suites` (Set of String) Specific report suites to sync.
 Must be populated if `sync_mode` is set to `SpecificReportSuites`.
 - `schedule_type` (String) The connector schedule configuration type.
 Supported values: auto, manual